 There are two ways of steering (1) Course over Ground (COG) which once set means that the boat will follow a straight course or (2) True Wind Angle (TWA) which means the boat will maintain a constant angle to the wind, however it changes direction.
-You can set any TWA in the range from ± 0 to ± 180 degrees where TWA= ± 0 means that the wind comes from straight ahead, TWA= ± 180 means that the wind comes from the starboard side (starboard=right).
+You can set any TWA in the range from ± 0 to ± 180 degrees where TWA= ± 0 means that the wind comes from straight ahead, TWA= ± 180 means that the wind comes from directly behind and TWA= ± 90 means the wind is from the starboard side (starboard=right).
 Negative TWA means wind is from the port side (port=left).